jakobzhao/geog371/lectures/lec11/readme.md

 2 directory, 45 files
 ```

 > **note:** in order to browse the files under a directory. you will use the command `tree`.
 If you are in a windows or mac os system, you will have `tree` command by default.
-For some server system, such as the Google cloud platform we are using, it does not go with a `tree` command, you need to install it by the following command in the terminal: `sudo apt-get install tree`.
-Then, navigate to the subdirectory `geog371-lec10`, and type `tree`,  you will see the above file tree of the subdirectory.
+For some server system which does not go with a `tree` command, you need to install it by the following command in the terminal: `sudo apt-get install tree`.
+Then, navigate to the subdirectory `geog371/lectures/lec11`, and type `tree`,  you will see the above file tree of the subdirectory.

 ## 1. Styled Layer Descriptor